-More than 200,000 preschool and elementary children are brought into emergency rooms every year for injuries they suffer on playgrounds, according to the Consumer Product Safety Commission.
+More than 200,000 preschool and elementary children are rushed into emergency rooms every year for injuries suffered on playgrounds, according to the Consumer Product Safety Commission.
 Most injuries involve falls.

 - Actively supervise children on playgrounds and avoid distractions.

 - Make sure the playground equipment is age appropriate without hazards, such as rusted or broken equipment.

 - Use playgrounds with shock-absorbing surfaces such as rubber, synthetic turf, sand, wood chips or mulch.
 If your child falls, the landing will be more cushioned than on asphalt, concrete, grass or dirt.

 - Teach your children to behave respectfully on the playground and take turns.

-- Dress children in appropriate clothing.
-Remove loose articles like necklaces or scarves.
-Anything that can get caught on the playground equipment can pose a hazard.
+- Dress children in appropriate clothing to avoid loose articles, such as necklaces or scarves, that can get caught on the equipment.

 - It’s best for little kids and big kids to play in separate areas.

 • Consumer Product Safety Commission